Honda CR-V Won’t Start? Here’s Why And How To Fix

 man inserting key in car ignition lock

-In the arrangement, as outlined above, there must be a flaw.
+In the arrangement, as outlined above, there must be a defect.

-It could rest anywhere from the ignition switch to the fuel injectors or spark plugs.
+It could rest anywhere from the ignition switch to the fuel injectors or radiant plugs.

-This might sound like a lot to sift through.
-Identifying what’s actually happening will make it much simpler to zero in on the issue.
+This might sound like a lot to sort through.
+Identifying what’s actually occurring will make it much simpler to zero in on the issue.

 So, is your CR-V